-- (a) Hybrid encryption scheme is functional. - (b) If both cryptosystems are IND-CPA secure, then the hybrid encryption scheme is IND-CPA secure.
-Derive corresponding security guarantees. - (c) If both cryptosystems are IND-CCA1 secure then the hybrid encryption scheme is IND-CC1 secure.
+- (a) Hybrid encryption scheme is functional. - (b) If the public key cryptosystem is (t, ε_1) -IND-CPA and the symmetric key cryptosystem is (t, ε_2) -IND-CPA secure, then the hybrid encryption scheme is $(t, 2\varepsilon_1 + \varepsilon_2)$ -IND-CPA secure. - (c) If both cryptosystems are IND-CCA1 secure then the hybrid encryption scheme is IND-CC1 secure.
 Derive corresponding security guarantees.
-What about IND-CCA2 security? - (d) Can one represent the ElGamal and the Goldwasser-Micali cryptosystems as hybrid encryption schemes or not?
+What about IND-CCA2 security?